dhh1128/codecraft.co/decoupling-interfaces-as-versions-evolve-part-1.md

 Another disadvantage of late binding is that you introduce a new dependency -- this time on the supporting infrastructure.
 Maybe you're using a great SOAP toolkit for PHP and that toolkit makes it easy to late bind to a web service.
 But now you depend on your SOAP toit.
 What if another actor in your system doesn't have the same version of the toolkit?

 What we'd like is a mechanism that combines the predictability and robust tool support of the traditional approach to interface versioning with the flexibility of late binding to get the best of both worlds.
 In <a href="decoupling-interfaces-as-versions-evolve-part-3.md">part 3</a>, I'll offer my own solution.

----

-Decoupling Interfaces as Versions Evolve, Part 2 &laquo; Software, Wetware, Webware (2008-08-19 11:10:44)

-[...]
-Interfaces as Versions Evolve, Part 2    This is part 2 of a series.
-You can read part 1 and part 3 as [...]

----

-Decoupling Interfaces as Versions Evolve, Part 3 &laquo; Software, Wetware, Webware (2008-08-19 11:27:41)

-[...]
-Interfaces as Versions Evolve, Part 3    This is part 3 of a series.
-You can read part 1 and part 2 as [...]